 I accept payment online by card or bank transfer, as well as check or cash.
 There are no additional charges for paying by card or bank transfer.

 Invoices are sent by email on the 15th of each month and are due one week later on the 22nd.
-For payments not received by the 22nd, a late fee of $35 will be charged.
+For payments not received by the 22nd, a late fee may apply.

 To automatically pay each invoice and to avoid any late charges, I strongly recommend using auto-bill.
 Your information is protected by bank-grade security and we have no access to your sensitive information.
 At any time, you can go online to change your card info, to find past invoices, and to preview future invoices.